 TCFD rules pervade the financial and ESG reporting landscape

-Last year at the G7 meeting in Cornwall, leaders agreed to introduce a mandatory TCFD reporting requirements in coming years.
+At the 2021 G7 meeting in Cornwall, leaders agreed to introduce a mandatory TCFD reporting requirements in coming years.
 The UK is the first, commencing on 6 April.
 The other six nations, including Canada, the US, France, Germany, Italy and Japan are expected to outline their proposals shortly.

 Separately, the US Security and Exchange Commission (SEC) last month unveiled proposals to mandate bigger businesses to disclose their emissions in a unified way, including indirect (Scope 3) emissions.
 If the proposal passes, information will need to be included in publicly available annual reports as early as next year.